erfianugrah/video-resizer/LOGGING.md

 ##### videoStorageService.ts

-This file has ~55 console.log calls and is crucial for our error handling fallback functionality.
+This file had ~55 console.log calls and is crucial for our error handling fallback functionality.
 Following Strategy #6 from our guidelines:

 1. ✅ Added helper functions `logDebug()` and `logError()` to handle logging consistently
-2. 🔄 In progress: Systematically replacing console.* calls
+2. ✅ Systematically replaced all console.* calls
 3. ✅ Ensuring context is handled properly with fallbacks

 Implementation approach:
 1. Added logging helper functions at the top of the file
-2. Replacing each console.* call with the appropriate helper
+2. Replaced each console.* call with the appropriate helper
-3. Keeping the same log content but in structured format
+3. Kept the same log content but in structured format

+##### errorHandlerService.ts

+This file had ~10 console.log calls and is the primary error handling service.
+Following the same strategy:

+1. ✅ Added helper functions `logDebug()` and `logError()` for consistent logging
+2. ✅ Systematically replaced all conditional logging patterns
+3. ✅ Simplified code by removing redundant context checks

+Implementation approach:
+1. Added the same helper functions at the top of the file
+2. Removed repeated context and logger creation code
+3. Consolidated duplicate logging statements into single calls

 Progress:
-- ✅ Completed replacing all ~55 console calls with logDebug/logError helpers
+- ✅ Completed replacing all ~55 console calls with logDebug/logError helpers in videoStorageService.ts
+- ✅ Completed replacing all ~10 console calls with logDebug/logError helpers in errorHandlerService.ts
-- ✅ Fully standardized logging in videoStorageService.ts
+- ✅ Fully standardized logging in both critical services

 Common patterns in this file:
 - Pattern 1: Context check with fallback to console